There are many articles, websites, and videos that tell the story of Tiny Tim and his career. This page focuses on his life and death in Minneapolis.

 On September 28, 1996, Tiny collapsed and fell from a stage after a heart attack just as he began singing at a ukulele festival [Ukulele Hall of Fame] at the Montague Grange Hall in Montague, Massachusetts.
 He was hospitalized at the nearby Franklin County Medical Center in Greenfield for 11 days before being discharged with instructions not to perform again because of his health.
 His response was “If I live 10 years, it’s a miracle.
 Five years, it’s even more of a miracle.
 I am ready for anything that happens.”

-Sparber notes that Tiny performed for a free meal at the Lincoln Del in St. Louis Park a week before he died.
+Sparber noted that Tiny performed for a free meal at the Lincoln Del in St. Louis Park a week before he died.
 Fishman’s Deli, the successor to the Lincoln Del, was said to have a photo on its wall of him buying a large sausage, taken at that visit.

 Sparber says that Tiny’s penultimate performance was for the Minneapolis League of Catholic Women.